Arthur Sousa

-Arthur Sousa Araújo (born 12 March 2003), known as Arthur Sousa, is a Brazilian footballer who plays as a forward for América Mineiro on loan from Red Bull Bragantino.
+Arthur Sousa Araújo (born 12 March 2003), known as Arthur Sousa, is a Brazilian footballer who plays as a forward for MLS Next Pro club Houston Dynamo 2, on loan from Red Bull Bragantino.

 Club career

 Born in Brasília, Federal District, Arthur Sousa joined Corinthians' youth setup in 2019, from Desportivo Brasil.
 On 15 September 2022, he renewed his contract with the former until September 2025.

 Arthur Sousa made his first team – and Série A – debut on 1 October 2022, coming on as a late substitute for goalscorer Róger Guedes in a 2–0 home win over Cuiabá.